cerbos/tutorial/src/09-attribute-schema/README.md

 # Attribute schema

+> The policies for this section can be found [on Github](https://github.com/cerbos/tutorial/tree/main/src/09-attribute-schema/cerbos).

 An aditional check bit of business logic has been introduce for the `contact` resource which requires the `active` attribute of a contact to be set to `True` to be able to `update` or `delete` it.
 This is so that old contacts are kept for reporting purposes and can't be accidently deleted or updated.

 This now means there are two attributes of a `contact` resource that are now required for the policies to be computed - `ownerId` and `active`.
 If either of these is not included in the request to check permissions the result would not be as expected (defaulting to `EFFECT_DENY`).